-The data industry, in general, is experiencing a very positive career outlook; IBM predicts that by 2020, there will be 2,720,000 jobs in America for data professionals, and the overall demand for these roles is higher than ever.
+The data industry, in general, is experiencing a very positive career outlook; IBM predicted that by 2020, there would be 2,720,000 jobs in America for data professionals, and the overall demand for these roles is higher than ever.

 Business analysts, sometimes referred to as management analysts, are falling right in line with this trend.
-The average salary for individuals in these roles is $83,610 per year, and those numbers can increase depending on a declared specialty—such as IT or system operations—within the general business analyst field.
+The average salary for individuals in these roles is $85,260 annually, and those numbers can increase depending on a declared specialty—such as IT or system operations—within the general business analyst field.

 Salaries for business analysts may also vary depending on where the individual is located.
-For example, PayScale reports that compensation for business analysts in San Francisco exceeds the national average by 21 percent, followed by Seattle at nine percent, and Boston at eight percent, among others.
+For example, PayScale reports that compensation for business analysts in San Francisco exceeds the national average by 27 percent, followed by Seattle at 12 percent, and Boston at seven percent, among others.